 The Department of Instructional Design and Technology is comprised of faculty and staff who support the mission of the College of Education and Professional Studies through teaching, scholarly activities, and service.
 To fulfill this mission, the department focuses on developing synergy between academic innovation and applied development, as well as a strong research agenda to support the preparation of empowered professionals who serve as educational leaders.

 To meet the preparation mission, a strong teaching focus prepares our students for their careers with a solid educational foundation, applicable to multiple career paths.
-The mission of support encompasses a variety of research-based services for business and industry, public and private schools, government, education and training agencies, and the military.

 Degrees in Instructional Design and Technology

 The Department of Instructional Design and Technology offers a full suite of fully online degrees in instructional design and technology: Bachelor of Science in IDT, Master of Education (M.Ed.) in Instructional Design and Performance Technology, and Doctorate of Education (Ed.D.) in Instructional and Peformance Technology.